Restoring Reef Island Habitats

 Sign up for our latest science news plus highlights from the more than 60 Reef-saving projects we’re working on right now.

 Join the community

 Sign up for the latest from the Great Barrier Reef.

-Reef Islands is an initiative of the Great Barrier Reef Foundation, supported by funding from Lendlease, the Australian Government, the Queensland Government and the Fitzgerald Family Foundation.
+The Reef Islands Initiative, the largest reef habitat rehabilitation project of its kind in the Southern Hemisphere, is a 10-year program pioneered by the Great Barrier Reef Foundation.
+It is supported by funding from Lendlease, the Australian Government’s Reef Trust, the Queensland Government and the Fitzgerald Family Foundation.